-As mentioned above, Property \ref{ass:relCompact} is the more demanding part of \ref{ass:compactSpaceOrLyapunov}.
-To streamline the study of this property for specific choices of MH dynamics, and thus the MH kernel $K$, in Lemma \ref{lem:rto0} we provide necessary and sufficient conditions on $K$ and the function $U$ that are equivalent to relative compactness of $F_U$ but more amenable to analysis.
-This result will be used extensively in Sections \ref{sec:IMH}-\ref{sec:RWM}, where we consider kernels $K$ corresponding to IMH, MALA and RWM samplers.
+As mentioned above, Property~\ref{ass:relCompact} is the more demanding part of \ref{ass:compactSpaceOrLyapunov}.
+In Lemma \ref{lem:rto0}, we provide necessary and sufficient conditions on the MH kernel $K$ and $U$ that are equivalent to relative compactness of $F_U$ but more amenable to analysis; the proof is straightforward.
+These conditions are used extensively in Sections \ref{sec:proofIMH}-\ref{sec:proofRWM} and in the \hyperref[appn]{Appendix}, where we consider kernels $K$ corresponding to IMH, MALA and RWM samplers.

 \begin{lemma} For a given function $U:S\to[0,\infty)$, Property~\ref{ass:relCompact} in Assumption~\ref{ass:compactSpaceOrLyapunov} holds if and only if the transition kernel $K$, defined in~\eqref{eq:decompositionK}, satisfies and $U$ satisfies